wallarm/product-documentation/docs/2.18/updating-migrating/nginx-modules.md

     sudo yum update
     ```

-### WAF node and postanalytics on different servers
+### Filtering node and postanalytics on different servers

-!!! warning "Sequence of steps to update the WAF node and postanalytics modules"
+!!! warning "Sequence of steps to update the filtering node and postanalytics modules"
-    If the WAF node and postanalytics modules are installed on different servers, then it is required to update the postanalytics packages before updating the WAF node packages.
+    If the filtering node and postanalytics modules are installed on different servers, then it is required to update the postanalytics packages before updating the filtering node packages.

 1. Update postanalytics packages following these [instructions](separate-postanalytics.md).
-2. Update WAF node packages:
+2. Update Wallarm node packages:

     === "Debian"
         ```bash